aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 ## Conclusion

-This is an automation that I have been wishing on for a while but have not spent the time to examine all approaches until recently.
+This is an automation that I have been dreaming about for a while but have not spent the time to examine all approaches until recently.

 I feel content with my low-cost approach on each appliance and I admire the fact that they are mostly generic.
 This will allow me to continue using these methods in the future unless there are unforeseen changes.